-Top 10 Things to Do in Nova Scotia, Canada
+Top 10 Things to Do in Nova Scotia on a First Visit, Canada

-Butting up against the wild and woolly Atlantic Ocean, Nova Scotia is one of Canada's oldest European-settled provinces and the stuff of maritime myth and legend.
-Here's a handy checklist of top things to do in this intriguing region.
+Butting up against the wild and woolly Atlantic Ocean, Nova Scotia is one of Canada’s oldest European-settled provinces and the stuff of maritime myth-and-legend.
+Tick off these top things to do across the region on your first trip.

 Ten of the best things to do in Nova Scotia

-Ten of the best things to do in Nova Scotia.
-Image: Canadian Tourism Commission
+Ten of the best things to do in Nova Scotia: Cruise on board the Bluenose II.

 All three are likely to be memorable highlights of any visit to Nova Scotia — a member of Canada’s ‘Maritimes’ (alongside neighbouring New Brunswick and Prince Edward Island).
 Add to the mix the windswept coastal beauty and salty sea air, a tumultuous maritime history to explore, mysterious fogs and tales of hidden treasure to capture the imagination, and you have all the makings of a top notch travel experience.